-Keyword supported by Arm Compiler 5 Recommended Arm Compiler 6 keyword or alternative packed for removing padding within structures. attribute((packed)).
+Keyword supported by Arm Compiler 5 Recommended Arm Compiler 6 keyword or alternative INTADDR No equivalent. irq attribute((interrupt)).
+This keyword is not supported in AArch64. packed for removing padding within structures. attribute((packed)).
 This keyword provides limited functionality when compared topacked: Theattribute((packed)) variable attribute applies to members of a structure or union.
 It does not apply to variables that are not members of a structure or union. attribute((packed)) is not a type qualifier.
 Taking the address of a packed member can result in unaligned pointers, and usually the compiler generates a warning.
 Arm recommends upgrading this warning to an error when migrating code that usespacked.
 To upgrade the warning to error, use the armclang option -Werror=name.
 The placement of the attribute is different from the placement ofpacked.
-If your legacy code contains typedefpacked struct, then replace it with: typedef structattribute((packed)) packed as a type qualifier for unaligned access. unaligned.
+If your legacy code contains typedefpacked struct, then replace it with: packed as a type qualifier for unaligned access. unaligned.
 This keyword provides limited functionality when compared to thepacked type qualifier.
 Theunaligned type qualifier can be used over a structure only when using typedef or when declaring a structure variable.
 This limitation does not apply when usingpacked in Arm Compiler 5.
-Therefore, there is no migration for legacy code that containspacked pure struct S{}; attribute((const)) Use inline assembler instructions or equivalent routine. softfp attribute((pcs("aapcs"))) svc Use inline assembler instructions or equivalent routine. svc_indirect Use inline assembler instructions or equivalent routine. svc_indirect_r7 Use inline assembler instructions or equivalent routine. thread thread value_in_regs weak attribute((weak)) writeonly No equivalent.
-Named register variables for direct manipulation of a core register as if it were a C variable.
-For example: register int R5asm("r5").
-Use the register andasm keywords for global named register variables using core registers.
-For example: register int Reg5asm("r5").
-In Arm Compiler 6, you must also use the relevant -ffixed-rN armclang option.
-Named register variables for direct manipulation of a system register, other than core registers, as if it were a C variable.
-For example: register int fpscrasm("fpscr").
-No equivalent.
-To access FPSCR, use thevfp_status intrinsic or inline assembly instructions.
+Therefore, there is no migration for legacy code that containspacked struct S{}; pure attribute((const)) smc Use inline assembler instructions or equivalent routine. softfp attribute((pcs("aapcs"))) svc Use inline assembler instructions or equivalent routine. svc_indirect Use inline assembler instructions or equivalent routine. svc_indirect_r7 Use inline assembler instructions or equivalent routine. thread thread [COMMUNITY] You can usethread only in conjunction with the -femulated-tls command-line option.
+When using this option, you must also provide an implementation of the functionemutls_get_address.
+For an example implementation, see https://github.com/llvm/llvm-project/blob/master/compiler-rt/lib/builtins/emutls.c value_in_regs attribute((value_in_regs)) weak attribute((weak)) writeonly No equivalent.